9001/copyparty/README.md

 ## zip downloads

+download folders (or file selections) as `zip` or `tar` files

-the `zip` link next to folders can produce various types of zip/tar files using these alternatives in the browser settings tab:
+select which type of archive you want in the browser settings tab:

 | name | url-suffix | description |
 |--|--|--|